salmanfaruqi81/Kafka-Python-MongoDB-MLPipeline/README.md

-# confluent-kafka-python
+# Sensor Topic Project
+## confluent-kafka-python-MongoDB-MLPipeline

-This repo help us to know how to publish and consume data to and from kafka confluent in json format.
+This repo help us to know how to publish and consume data to and from kafka confluent to MongoDB in json format.

 Step 1: Create a conda environment
 ```